audreyrellos/kidneyglomeruli-thesis/README.md

  SEGMENTATION AND CLASSIFICATION OF KIDNEY GLOMERULI USING DIFFERENT MACHINE LEARNING MODELS

 # Dataset Information
-The dataset used in this study was obtained from a paper by Bueno et al., 2022 titled "<i>Glomerulosclerosis identification in whole slide images using semantic segmentation</i>".
+The dataset used in this study was obtained from a paper by Bueno et al. (2022) entitled "<i>Glomerulosclerosis identification in whole slide images using semantic segmentation</i>".

 # Accessing the Dataset
 The dataset used in the training, testing, and validation of the models used in this study is available on the Mendeley Data website: